jina-ai/GSoC/README.md

 #### Project description

-Jina Hub is an open source marketplace for [Executors](https://docs.jina.ai/fundamentals/executor/).
+Jina Hub is an open source "app store" for [neural search building blocks](https://docs.jina.ai/fundamentals/executor/).
 As AI gets smarter, researchers have been trying to make accurate AI models and better search engines.
 The ability of AI to recognize data is extending and now spans over image data too.
 Specifically, with this project we are focusing on improving the user experience for search engines that use image classification.
-[This](https://arxiv.org/abs/2201.03545) brilliant research paper explains in depth how visual transformers are a good aid in image classification but they face problems in object detection and semantic segmentation.
+[This](https://arxiv.org/abs/2201.03545) brilliant research paper explains in depth how visual transformers are a good aid in image classification but face problems in object detection and semantic segmentation.

-The result of this paper was the birth of ConvNeXt which scales better than Transformers in terms of accuracy and stability.
-Since this innovation is an improved ConvNet and will help AI researchers around the world, we want to make ConvNeXt-enabled Executor possible for Jina so that the task of image classification becomes easier, more accurate and more user friendly.
+The result of this paper was the birth of ConvNeXt which scales better than Transformers in accuracy and stability.
+Since this innovation is an improved ConvNeXt and will help AI researchers around the world, we want to make a ConvNeXt-enabled Executor possible for Jina so that image classification becomes easier, more accurate and more user-friendly.

 This project is well suited for people who are interested in AI and have experience working with neural networks.
-The project involves a good amount of researching and reading of research papers based on ConvNet models.
-Jina Hub being purely open source, this will pave the way for developers to use the power of ConvNeXt for building accurate image classification systems.
+The project involves a good amount of research and reading research papers based on ConvNet models.
+[Jina Hub](https://hub.jina.ai) being purely open source, this will pave the way for developers to use the power of ConvNeXt to build accurate image classification systems.

-#### Getting started:
+#### Get started:

-Please introduce yourself in `#introductions` channel in our slack and learn about [Jina](https://docs.jina.ai/) and [Jina Hub](https://hub.jina.ai/).
-The project involves creation of executors, so try to make yourself familiar with Executors in depth.
+Please introduce yourself in #gsoc-introductions channel in our [Slack community](https://slack.jina.ai) and learn about Jina by reading the [documentation](https://docs.jina.ai/), [Learning Portal](https://learn.jina.ai) and checking out [Jina Hub](https://hub.jina.ai).
+There will be a big focus on Executors, so we recommend reading up on [Executors and how they work](https://docs.jina.ai/fundamentals/executor/).

-### *Project idea 5 - 3D search application - Build and Finetune*
+### *Project idea 5: 3D search application - Build and Finetune*

 | Involves | Finetuner |
 | --- | --- |